girip11/scala_learning/lang_docs/1_scala_beginner_udemy/2_oo_basics/4_inheritance.md

 * `override` keyword before the method/attribute that is being overridden.

-* Attributes/fields can be overriden in the constructor itself.
+* Attributes/fields can be overridden in the constructor itself.

-* Overridden methods and fields are called on the actual underlying type of object though the reference may be of its parent type.
+* Overridden methods and fields are called on the actual underlying type of object though the reference may be of its parent type(polymorphism).

 ```Scala
 class Animal {